-183 Genesis 2:18.
+&lt;sup>183 Genesis 2:18.

 § 3.
 "Similarly, deacons must be dignified, not deceitful, not addicted to drink, not greedy for sordid gain, holding fast to the mystery of the faith with a clear conscience.
 Moreover, they should be tested first; then, if there is nothing against them, let them serve as deacons."
-186

-Article 5.1: Admission to the Order
+Article 5.1: Admission Dismiss, Retire, and Ancillary Jurisdiction to the Order

 - § 1.
-Inquirers and candidates shall request to start the process to be admitted to one of the two branches of the Order either verbally or in writing. - § 2.
+Inquirers and candidates shall request to start the process to be admitted to one of the two branches of the Order in writing. - § 2.
 The first branch of the OFE is comprised of priests who are married [widowed], as well as celibate Roman Catholic priests who were ordained by a Roman Catholic bishop.
-Celibate Roman Catholic priests will function as brothers in each Order. - § 4.
+Celibate Roman Catholic priests will function as brothers in each Order.
+Consideration given for membership of non-Roman Catholic Priests who are of the "one, holy, catholic, and apostolic church." - § 3.
 Inquirers and candidates shall be either a priest who are married or celibate Roman Catholic priests who are in good-standing with the Roman Catholic Church and who were ordained by a Roman Catholic bishop.
-Celibate Roman Catholic priests will function as brothers in our Order. - § 5.
+Celibate Roman Catholic priests will function as brothers in our Order.
+Consideration given for membership of non-Roman Catholic Priests who are of the "one, holy, catholic, and apostolic church." - § 4.
 A priest is always a priest, therefore "sacred ordination never becomes invalid."
-187 - § 6.
+187 - § 5.
 "Like Melchizedek, you are a priest forever."
-188 Married Roman Catholic priests are priests who married after ordination in the Roman Catholic Church. - § 7.
+188 - § 6.
+Married Roman Catholic priests are priests who married after ordination in the Roman Catholic Church who are of the "one, holy, catholic, and apostolic church." - § 7.
 The second branch is OFES.
-Candidates shall be Roman Catholic laypeople in good standing with the Roman Catholic Church and wives of married Roman Catholic priests.
-OFES members are called to live the Franciscan "Rule of Life" and to assist OFE to accomplish its goals, objective, mission, charism, and apostolic works for married Roman Catholic priests. - § 8.
-Inquirers and candidates shall commence the process of learning the history of the Order, mission statement, goals, objective, mission, charism, apostolic works, Rule of Life, the General Constitutions of OFE, etc. This is required of all inquirers and candidates. - § 19.
-Inquirers and candidates shall commence the process and adhere to the steps taken in order to achieve OFE, and OFES membership that is explained in the OFE and the OFES Membership Video Protocols.
-This is required of all inquirers and candidates. - § 11.
-Inquirers and candidates shall be accepted by the OFE Corporate Board of Directors and Council of the Order of Franciscans of the Eucharist, Inc. and, once accepted, will be members of one of the two branches (OFE, OFES) of the Order.
+Candidates shall be Roman Catholic lay people in good standing with the Roman Catholic Church and wives of married Roman Catholic priests.
+OFES members are called to live the Franciscan "Rule of Life" and to assist OFE to accomplish its goals, objective, mission, charism, and apostolic works for married Roman Catholic priests.
+Consideration given for membership of non-Roman Catholic laity who are of the "one, holy, catholic, and apostolic church." - § 7.
+Inquirers and candidates shall commence the process of learning the history of the Order, mission statement, goals, objective, mission, charism, apostolic works, Rule of Life, the General Constitutions of OFE, etc. This is required of all inquirers and candidates.

-187 Cf. Code of Canon Law, 290.
+&lt;sup>187 Cf. Code of Canon Law, 290.